Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kasane, Teto (A girl who has very strong opinions).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 4/8/2019

 Created in version: V0.33

+### Additional information

+Based on the character from the VOCALOID™ program.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kasane%2C%20Teto%20(A%20girl%20who%20has%20very%20strong%20opinions)%20-%20AjTheYandere%2C%20V0.69.student">Kasane, Teto (A girl who has very strong opinions) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kasane%2C%20Teto%20(A%20girl%20who%20has%20very%20strong%20opinions)%20-%20AjTheYandere.student">Kasane, Teto (A girl who has very strong opinions) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---